-When testing specific types of equipment, the manufacturer or his authorised representative in the Community may in general choose one of the basic noise emission standards of Part A and apply the operating conditions of Part B for this specific type of equipment.
-In the event of a dispute, however, the recommended basic noise emission standard laid down in Part B has to be used together with the operating conditions of Part B.
+When testing specific types of equipment, the manufacturer or his authorised representative in the Community may in general apply the basic noise emission standard of Part A and the specific noise test code or operating conditions of Part B as corresponds for the specific type of equipment.
+In the event of a dispute, however, the recommended noise test code laid down in Part B has to be used.

 PART A